mikey-b/allocator_ref/README.md

 alloc.deallocate(of_t);
 ```
 *Improvements:* Its noted that this is clunky, It could be useful to have `size_t alignment` have a default value of `alignof(max_align_t)`, which would give behaviour equivalent to standard malloc.
 There is also no conversions at present to and from a raw pointer.
-The point of this project is to highlight that the underline type of a struct pointer (*Type**) or reference type ref (*Type&*) should have a different underline representation. if `test*` was actually a `blk` under the hood, all these issues would automatically go away.
+The point of this project is to highlight that the underlying type of a struct pointer (*Type**) or reference type ref (*Type&*) should have a different underlying representation. if `test*` was actually a `blk` under the hood, all these issues would automatically go away.

 #### Quick Example: Configuring the Global Allocator
 This example provides 2 concrete allocators, mallocator and stack_allocator.
 These can be extended with RefCounted<>.
 In order to select the global allocator, set `galloc = ` to a location of an instance of one of these allocators.